-Other financial assets' includes balances with banks, security deposits, rental deposits, receivable under contract bottling arrangements, loans and interest accrued on such loans.
+Other financial assets' includes balances with banks, security deposits and receivable under contract bottling arrangements.

 The Company recognises allowances using expected credit loss method on Other financial assets.
 Such allowances are measured considering 12-month expected credit loss, based on management's assessment of credit risk.
 Assets are written-off where there is no reasonable expectation of recovery.
 Where the loans or receivables are written-off the Company continues to engage in enforcement activity to attempt to recover the amounts due.
 Where recoveries are made, these are recognised in profit or loss.